-Hexagon continues to be fully committed to ensuring its residents live in safe homes during the current pandemic and therefore we are continuing to carry out emergency, urgent and routine repairs and also all planned improvement works in line with the government’s latest guidance on Covid-19’s Tier 4 (Stay at Home), which came into effect on 20 December 2020.
+Hexagon continues to be fully committed to ensuring its residents live in safe homes during the current pandemic and therefore we are continuing to carry out emergency, urgent and routine repairs and also all planned improvement works in line with the government’s latest guidance on what you can and cannot do in England with effect from 12 April 2021.

 Repairs and maintenance

 Hexagon’s contractors are carrying out all emergency, urgent and routine repairs that residents report to us.

 Our Stock Improvement Team is still contacting some of our residents to agree timetables to survey and carry out improvement works such as replacement of kitchens/bathrooms and painting of internal and/or external communal areas.